entice/old-server/README.md

 To start the server issue:
 - `test` (All tests should be running, if not, type `exit` then again `sbt` and `test`, if they are still not running, post an issue describing your problem)
 - `run` (Server status should be visible in ca. 5-10 lines of output, no exceptions should occur)

+**Configuration**
+The config of the whole server can be found in `config/config.json`.
+This should be self-explanatory.